 The Board assesses each NEO's performance on the basis of his respective contribution to the achievement of corporate goals as well as to the needs of the Company that arise on a day-to-day basis.
-No annual bonuses were approved and paid in the fiscal year ended October 31, 2023.
-Due to market conditions, annual bonuses for 2023 are not being considered by the Compensation Committee.
+No annual bonuses were approved and paid in the fiscal year ended October 31, 2024.